8shashank/dropbox_clone/README.md

 # Dropbox Application

+## Feature Added

+Added the ability to set a file to be ignored from being synced using the code that Collin submitted earlier.

+I attempted to find a function that would have the syncronization code permanently ignore a file but fs.unwatch did not work as I hoped.
+In the code reviews, if someone could help me find a way to do that, that would be best.
+Keeping a list of files to ignore is probably not the best implementation if I can find another way.

 ## Overview

 This is a very rough implementation of a Dropbox server and client.
 The client and server